ishansaksena/a3-software-design/README.md

 # a3-software-design
+Ishan Saksena
+INFO474 - Data v isualization
+Spring 2017
-INFO474 - Data visualization: Making reusable d3.js charts
+Making reusable d3.js charts

 This module helps you make network visualizations.
 These are excellent to show relationships between entities.
+It also allows users to drag and reconfigure the visualization.
 An example is shown below.

 ![Graph Visualization](images/graphViz.gif "Network visualization")

-## Prepping the Data
+## Preparing the Data
 There are two types of information encoded.
 The individual nodes present in the visualization and the relationships between them.
 You have to pass in a JSON object with a list of nodes and links as in the following:

 ```